 A few weeks ago I had the oddest dream.
 In this dream, I was at home when my husband walked in the door from work and said, “The balloon’s gone up.”
-Immediately, my kids and I set about getting ready to leave town.
+Immediately, my kids and I set about getting ready to leave town, or “get out of Dodge”.
 I remember feeling impressed because everyone seemed to know exactly what to do.

 Now, talk of balloons going up isn’t part of my everyday vocabulary.
 I use it about as often as I scamper from bush to bush, hiding from black helicopters.
 In fact, the first time I heard the phrase, I had to look it up online.